marcovolino/linear-algebra/2/vectors.md

 layout: page
 title: Vectors
 ---
-A vector is a mathematical object that consists of both a magnitude and direction.
+Vectors are the fundamental objects of linear algebra.
+They allow us to describe motion, forces, data, images, signals, geometric transformations, and entire systems of equations in a unified mathematical language.

-Vectors can be used to represent quantaties that have these two characteristics, such as force and velocity.
+A vector is simply an ordered list of numbers, but with a crucial structure: these numbers behave collectively under the two operations of addition and scalar multiplication.

-Vectors can be interpreted
+### What Is a Vector?

-### Definitions and Notation
+A vector in $$ℝ^n$$ is an ordered list of $$\symbf{n}$$ real numbers.

 A vector is commonly denoted as a **bold** lower-case letter, _e.g._  $$\symbf{v}$$, or a lower-case letter with an arrow above it, _e.g._ $$\vec{v}$$.
 The scalar components of an N-dimensional vector are commonly denoted as lower-case letters with an integer subscript denoting its position in the vector e.g. $$v_1$$, $$v_2$$, ... $$v_N$$,

-Within this document a vector and its associated components are denoted as:
+Within this course a vector, and its associated components, are denoted as follows:

 $$
 \symbf{v} = \begin{bmatrix}